top of page

 Weekly synchronous instructional time is comprised of designated small group or one-on-one office hours delivered via Zoom, involving live communication between the teacher and student.
 Asynchronous work includes assignments that are completed and submitted on the online-based curriculum, Edgenuity, as well as other ed tech programs.
 Families are responsible for supporting students at home to ensure work is completed on time.

-Our Self-Guided Study program uses Edgenuity as its platform for delivering academic content for grades 6-12.
+The LCS Self-Guided Study program uses Edgenuity as its platform for delivering academic content for grades 6-12.
 Edgenuity is a leading provider of K–12 online learning solutions, partnering with schools and districts throughout the country to provide the tools and support needed to maximize learning and improve student success.

 Communication